janeszelag/settle-app/README.md

 - Aiming to keep track of technical decisions/things I learn along the way here

+### 10/30/2020 🍁

+- Built `Card` component, only two three variants currently but I can add more

 ### 10/28/2020 🍁

 - Built `Heading` and `Paragraph` components using `styled-componets`